How to Create a Heart Shape with CSS

 }

-Together with the square we will have a result like this:
+Together with the square, the result will look like this:

-After that, we create the second circle with the pseudo-element :after with the same styles as the first circle we created.
-Then, we also position it on the top of the square.
+Subsequently, create the second circle using the :after pseudo-element, applying the same styles as the first circle, and position it on the top of the square.

 position: absolute;